-- Ground Level Façade: set back approximately 4.0m or more from the property line. - Majority of the Podium: set back approximately 2.0m or more from the property line. - Street Wall: 3 to 5 storeys in height. - Upper Storey: set back the 5th storey (at the corner of Yates and Vancouver) 2.5m or more from the edge of the podium. - Towers: set back approximately 6m from the street property line. - Building Massing: locate within a 5:1 inclined setback starting at the top of the podium (at the street property line).
+- Ground Level Façade: set back approximately 4.0m or more from the property line. - Majority of the Podium: set back approximately 2.0m or more from the property line. - Street Wall: 3 to 5 storeys in height. - Upper Storey: set back the 5th storey 2.5m or more from the edge of the podium. - Towers: set back approximately 6m from the street property line. - Building Massing: locate within a 5:1 inclined setback starting at the top of the podium (at the street property line).
 No further setbacks are required once the tower setback (e.) is reached.